-The expression of love is not inflationary.
-The more parents say it—the better parents say it; the more deeply it is appreciated.
+Consistent expressions of love cannot be overdone.
+The more parents say it, the more deeply it is appreciated.
 She’s less likely to look for love “in all the wrong places” when she’s confident her dad’s crazy about her.

-Again, this is about a fundamental confidence in who she is.
-Beautiful both inside and out.
-And, just like her mother, she really is going to be just as beautiful as you say she is.
+Again, this is about a fundamental confidence in who she is: beautiful both inside and out.
+Just like her mother, she really is going to be just as beautiful as you say she is.

 Tell her how much who she is means to you.